 - if an enclosed area, owners and operators should identify an advisory limit on the maximum number of users able to use the community facility

-- if indoors, make sure rooms are well ventilated by keeping windows and doors open
+- if indoors, make sure rooms have plenty of fresh air by keeping windows and doors open

 The size and circumstance of the premises will determine the maximum number of people that can be accommodated while also facilitating social distancing.
 In defining the number of people that can reasonably follow 2 metres distancing (or 1 metre with risk mitigation), the total floorspace as well as likely pinch points and busy areas should be taken into account (e.g. entrances, exits) and where possible alternative or one-way routes introduced.